dgordon86/CSEE4119/prog1/README.md

 The idea was to make the client "dumb" and simply relay messages between the end user and the server.
 All of the logic (such as authentication, timeouts, blocking, and commands) are handled on the server side.

-Important variables that are expected to be modified
+Important variables that are expected to be modified are found in server.c at the top.
+The following variables are defined in terms of seconds.
+Please update accordingly.

+* LAST_HOUR
+* TIME_OUT
+* BLOCK_TIME

 Development Environment
 --------